AIMA Journal Editorial Guidelines

 About the AIMA Journal

-We will only consider articles from AIMA member companies in a jurisdiction where an active corporate membership is held.
-A member firm may only submit one article per edition, and no more than two articles per year (Sponsoring Partners of AIMA may submit up to four per year).
+A member firm may only submit one article per edition, and no more than one article per year (Sponsoring Partners of AIMA may submit up to four per year).
 Articles may be edited for brevity and clarity.
-AIMA will not include articles that are not commissioned by us.

 Submitting an advertisement